 Our products are exported to a number of geographical markets, such as Europe, the U.S. and Southeast Asia, and we plan to further expand our overseas sales in the future.
 Our ability to sell our products to overseas markets may be affected by trade tariffs or other trade barriers.
-Moreover, a discord in international trade relations and the implementation of new tariff or trade barriers could negatively affect our global sales.
+Moreover, a discord in international trade relations and the implementation of new tariff or trade barriers, particularly between the United States and China, but also as a result of the war in Ukraine and sanctions on Russia, could negatively affect our global sales.
 Starting from early 2018, the U.S. government imposed several rounds of tariffs on Chinese goods, the categories of which include our e-scooters and accessories.
 While the two parties singed a phrase one agreement in January 2020, the tariffs on our products have yet been lifted.
-In addition, the European Union imposed tariffs on imports of e-bikes, which are defined as cycle with pedal assistance and an auxiliary electric motor, originating in the PRC.
+In addition, the European Union imposed tariffs on imports of e-bikes, which are defined as cycle with pedal assistance and an ancillary electric motor, originating in the PRC.
 Any of the existing tariffs and trade barriers and any future ones could have a material adverse effect on our business, financial condition and results of operations.

-We are subject to changing law and regulations regarding regulatory matters, corporate governance and public disclosure that have increased both our costs and the risk of non-compliance.
+We are subject to changing laws and regulations regarding regulatory matters, corporate governance and public disclosure that have increased both our costs and the risk of non-compliance.